Osteal Therapeutics

 Seed Round in 2023

-Aigens is a technology start-up based in Hong Kong that has significantly influenced the digital transformation of the food and beverage (F&B) and hospitality sectors in the Asia Pacific region.
-Founded in 2012 by Hans Paul and Peter Liu, Aigens pioneered mobile ordering and introduced the Bring Your Own Device (BYOD) QR code ordering technology in markets such as Hong Kong and Singapore, well before the pandemic accelerated its adoption.
-The company has established itself as a software-as-a-service (SaaS) leader, serving over 500 brands, including globally recognized names like KFC, Burger King, Starbucks, and IKEA.
-In recent years, Aigens has seen substantial growth, expanding to six regional offices and employing a team of 120 members, thereby solidifying its position in the industry.
+Aigens is a technology start-up that has significantly influenced the digital transformation of the food and beverage (F&B) and hospitality sectors in the Asia Pacific region.
+Founded in 2012 by Hans Paul and Peter Liu, Aigens has established itself as a leader in software-as-a-service (SaaS) solutions, pioneering mobile ordering and scan-to-order technology well before these practices became widespread due to the pandemic.
+The company was the first to introduce Bring Your Own Device (BYOD) QR code ordering technology in key markets like Hong Kong and Singapore.
+Headquartered in Hong Kong, Aigens serves over 500 brands, including renowned global names such as KFC, Burger King, Starbucks, and IKEA.
+In recent years, the company has experienced substantial growth, expanding its presence to six regional offices and employing a team of 120 professionals.

 Babson Diagnostics